geeth34/balancr-website-aws/README.md

 1. **Static hosting with global CDN delivery** — HTML, CSS, and JavaScript files served from S3 via CloudFront across 400+ edge locations worldwide
 2. **Serverless event-driven contact pipeline** — a contact form that triggers a Lambda function on every submission, delivering email notifications via SES with zero server management
+3. Automated CI/CD deployment — GitHub Actions pipeline that automatically syncs files to S3 and invalidates CloudFront cache on every push to main
+4. Real-time observability — CloudWatch monitoring with metric alarms and SNS notifications for proactive error detection.

 ---